MDP Playground: An Analysis and Debug Testbed for Reinforcement Learning: Conclusion and Future Work

-The authors gratefully acknowledge support by BMBF grant DeToL, by the Bosch Center for Artificial Intelligence, and by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant no. 716721, by the state of Baden-W\"{u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 39/963-1 FUGG.
-They would like to thank their group, especially Joerg, Steven, Samuel, for helpful feedback and discussions.
-Raghu would like to additionally thank Michael Littman for his feedback and encouragement and the RLSS 2019, Lille organisers and participants who he had interesting discussions with.
+\acks{The authors gratefully acknowledge support by BMBF grant DeToL, by the Bosch Center for Artificial Intelligence, by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant no. 716721, by the state of Baden-W\"{u}rttemberg through bwHPC, by the German Research Foundation (DFG) through grant no INST 39/963-1 FUGG and by TAILOR, a project funded by EU Horizon 2020 research and innovation programme under GA No 952215. \chngdjaircrc{The authors acknowledge funding through the research network ``Responsive and Scalable Learning for Robots Assisting Humans'' (ReScaLe) of the University of Freiburg.
+The ReScaLe project is funded by the Carl Zeiss Foundation.} They would like to thank their group, especially Joerg, Steven, Samuel, for helpful feedback and discussions. \chngdjaircrc{The authors are also grateful to the reviewers for their many helpful insights and feedback that helped improve the paper.} Raghu would like to additionally thank Michael Littman for his feedback and encou ragement and the RLSS 2019, Lille organisers and participants who he had interesting discussions with.}